 - How hot are the legs?
-Boots on a horse in the heat of summer creates excessively hot tendons!
-Even without boots there is significant heat in the soft tissues.
-And don't believe for a second that winter weather prevents heat from forming in the tissues.
+Boots on a horse in the heat of summer create excessively hot tendons!
+Even without boots, there is significant heat in the soft tissues.
+And don’t believe for a second that winter weather prevents heat from forming in the tissues.

 - What was the footing like?

 - How strenuous was the exercise for your horse?
-Keep in mind that a casual trail ride can be strenuous - uneven footing and rocks challenges the legs!
+Keep in mind that a casual trail ride can be strenuous – uneven footing and rocks challenge your horse’s legs!

 - Did your horse knock himself?

-- Did your horse zig and zag during a spook or shenanigans outburst?
+- Did your horse zig and zag during a spook or shenanigans?

 - Does your horse receive joint supplements as part of his daily meals?